data-positioning/datapos-development/README.md

 # Datapos - Operations

-This project contains helper functions used to manage other Data Positioning projects and repositories.
+Implements a TypeScript library of functions used with [Grunt](https://gruntjs.com/) to manage Datapos projects and repositories.

 The 'commonHelpers.js' file includes helper functions that implement common [Grunt](https://gruntjs.com/) tasks.